nivmirkin/Classifying-Political-Bias-in-News-Articles-with-DistilBERT-and-LoRA/README.md

 ```
 The model will be trained and saved to the specified path.

-3. Evaluation: The script evaluates the model and logs performance metrics.
+The script evaluates the model and logs performance metrics.

 ### Using Our trained model:
 ## Scripts